Kajak i det sydfynske øhav

 Don’t forget about Odense!

-Even though, Odense is not the most obvious destination for kayaking, it is still possible to get out on the water.
-Especially Odense river is perfect for a nice day on the water – either in a water bicycle, canoe or kayak.
+Even though Odense is not the most obvious destination for kayaking, it's still possible to get out on the water.
+Odense River is especially perfect for a nice day on the water – either in a water bicycle, canoe or kayak.
 Read more right here.
-It it also possible to take your own kayak or canoe out for a ride on the river.
+It's also possible to take your own kayak or canoe out for a ride on the river.